Ernesto Giménez Caballero: Ideology

-Being married to an Italian, sister of the Italian Consul at Strasburg, Giménez Caballero's fascism was largely derived from the Italian model of fascism whilst also including an international dimension in which he saw fascism as the future of the Latin Roman Catholic world.
+Being married to an Italian, sister of the Italian Consul at Strasburg, Giménez Caballero's fascism was largely derived from the Italian model of fascism whilst also including an international dimension in which he saw fascism as the future of the Latin Catholic world.
 He had little sympathy for National Socialism, which he saw as too Protestant and northern, even going so far as foreseeing war between fascism and national socialism.

 Writing extensively about the decadence of modern society and fascism in his book 1932 Genio de España, Giménez Caballero called for a re-establishment of the Spanish Empire to its former glory under a Mussolini-led Latin union.
-His follow-up, La Nueva Catolicidad, underlined his commitment to Roman Catholicism within a fascist framework.
+His follow-up, La Nueva Catolicidad, underlined his commitment to Catholicism within a fascist framework.

 Giménez Caballero was a promoter of cultural Philosephardism, publishing several philosephardist pieces himself in La Gaceta Literaria.
 His Philosephardism—not exempt from contradictions—was no impediment to the outburst of antisemitic ideas in Gecé, particularly once his Fascist romanism affirmed, although there is no clear boundary in the chronology.

-Gimenez Caballero declared his support for the plans of Ramiro Ledesma Ramos and became involved in his Juntas de Ofensiva Nacional-Sindicalista.
+Gimenez Caballero declared his support for the plans of Ramiro Ledesma Ramos in La Conquista del Estado (The Conquest of the State) and became involved in his Juntas de Ofensiva Nacional-Sindicalista.
 However the writer was no political organizer and generally left control of the movement to Ledesma.
 He went on to join the Falange Española y de las JONS and served on the council of the movement.
 However he was at odds with many of the ideas of José Antonio Primo de Rivera, son of his former redeemer from jail, General Miguel Primo de Rivera.
 He was expelled from the Falange in 1936 after he began to work with the Mallorca banker Juan March Ordinas in the Partido Español de Patrones y Empresarios.
 Later readmitted to the Falange, he fled to Italy during the Spanish Civil War, but from abroad encouraged Francisco Franco to merge the Falangists with the Carlists.
 He was rewarded for his encouragement with the post of Vice-Secretary for National Education in Franco's inaugural cabinet.